 Video tag functionality

 It’s also been reported that the <video> tag is once again functioning in early versions of iOS 10’s Mail app.
 The <video> tag has been missing from iOS Mail since iOS 8, and many email marketers have missed being able to embed video into their emails, with reliance shifting to animated GIFs for visually engaging content in email.

 Removing built-in apps

-With the release of iOS10, users will have the ability to remove built-in Apple apps from their devices–including the Mail app.
+With the release of iOS 10, users will have the ability to remove built-in Apple apps from their devices—including the Mail app.
 This could have an impact on email marketers, as users may choose to use other email programs.
-There are no certainties that because this function is available, users will be move away from the default Mail app to, perhaps, Gmail.
-It’s definitely something to keep an eye on.
+There are no certainties that, because this function is available, users will move away from the default Mail app.
+But it’s definitely something to keep an eye on.